Cyfrin/Updraft/courses/formal-verification/1-horse-store/44-msg.value-check/+page.md

 ### Non-Payable Constructor Check

-When going through op codes, I like to repeatedly ask myself _What does this chunk do?_.
+When going through opcodes, I like to repeatedly ask myself _What does this chunk do?_.
 Let's look at the next check and walk through is execution.

 I'll typically look out for 'break points', things like `Revert` and `Return` to determine where a "chunk" starts and stops.